-16 month old can't put himself to sleep without rocking
+16 month old can't put himself to sleep without being rocked

 Hello Dr. Laura

 I just want to say that I really enjoy reading your posts and your website.
 You have given me some great insight in how to be with my son.
 Thank you!

 We are really struggling with getting my son to sleep, for both naps and at bedtime, and to sleep through the night.
 He is 16 months and he has always been a difficult sleeper and I am starting to worry that we have created some habits that he won't ever grow out of.

 For starters, he has always been an alert, interested in everything sort of baby.
 He was so easy distracted that starting at three months he wouldn't nurse in any place but a dark, quiet room.
 My schedule didn't always allow this, especially as he was eating every two hours at this point and so he started to get most of his milk at night.
 He slept in our bed for this as it was much easier and at least I got some sleep.
 It soon turned into him nursing every hour and half.

 At a year, I was so exhausted at the end of my rope that we started weaning out some of the nursing, one at a time, by moving myself out to the couch (we live in a one bedroom) and having my husband hold him and rock him to sleep when he woke up.
 He was pretty resistant to this and it was a tough transition.
 As a rule I don't believe in CIO, but I was so desperate and exhausted that I had to do something.
 I also don't think its technically CIO when my husband is holding him the entire time, but it was a really hard for all of us.
 We are now at the point where I only nurse him once a night, around 4ish, but he still wakes up one to three other times, and really struggles to get back to sleep.
 He isn't upset, just restless and unable to put himself to sleep very easily.